pga03/extension-chrome-windows/README.md

 directions.

 ###How do I install it?
-The installation for the extension is very straightforward.
+The installation for the extension is fairly straightforward.
 Simply turn on developer tools in chrome://extensions and load the unpacked app.

-**You also need to clone the first-discovery-native-host repo to C:\Users\IBM_ADMIN\projects\first-discovery-native-host**
+**You also need to install the native host.
+See https://github.com/pga03/first-discovery-native-host**

 ###Usage
 Go to chrome-extension://fojfkfdnipccdhhjakieojkglomfaloe/index.html and http://extension-demo-jtworkme.mybluemix.net/